JonahLeggett/ML_Algo_Options_Trading/README.md

 ## Machine Learning (40 points)
-* Jupyter notebook, Google Colab notebook, or Amazon SageMaker Studio notebook created to prepare training and testing datasets.
-(5 points)
+* Jupyter notebook and Google Colab.
+We used group work feature in Google Collab to be able to simultaneously work on code and make a changes in real time.
 * One or more machine learning models created.
 (5 points)
-*
-* Models fit to the training data.
-(5 points)
-* Trained models evaluated by using the testing data.
-Calculations, metrics, or visualizations that are needed to evaluate the performance included.
-(10 points)
-* Predictions shown by using a sample of new data.
-Predictions compared if more than one model was used.
-(3 points)
-* PNG images of your visualizations saved to distribute to the class and instructional team and to include in your presentation and the README.md file for your repo.
-(2 points)
-* One new machine learning library, machine learning model, or evaluation metric used that the class hasn't already covered.
-(10 points)

-Jupyter notebook and Google Colab.
-We used group work feature in Google Collab to be able to simultaneously work on code and make a changes in real time.
-#### Linear and Polynomial Regression
+##### Linear and Polynomial Regression

 We are using both linear and polynomial regression  machine learning model, depends on what kind of prediction we are trying to make.